sunilgareja/SpaceX-API/README.md

 # SpaceX-API
-simple react app using React which Fetches data from the open source SpaceX API (WIP)
+simple PWA react app using React which Fetches data from the open source SpaceX API (Also works offline)

 To install:
 1. Make sure you have NodeJs installed on your computer.